Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs fell from 1,749 → 1,490 per 100k (−15%)._

 Ischemic heart disease (IHD), also called coronary artery disease, is the leading cause of death in the United States and worldwide.
 It arises when narrowed coronary arteries restrict blood flow to the heart muscle, depriving it of oxygen.
 The condition can remain silent for years but often culminates in heart attacks or chronic heart failure, making it one of the most devastating and costly public health challenges.
-While prevention and treatment have improved survival over the past decades, the burden remains immense due to the sheer scale of the disease and the prevalence of its risk factors.
-Between 2010 and 2021, the age-standardized YLL rate fell from 1,749 → 1,490 per 100k (−15%).

-So what’s driving IHD?
+**Key risk contributors (GBD 2021)**

 - High systolic blood pressure (94k DALYs in 2021, very strong evidence).
 - Kidney dysfunction (26k DALYS, strong evidence)
 - high LDL cholesterol (66k DALYS, moderate evidence)

-Lifestyle factors like smoking, low physical activity, and diets low in whole grains remain meaningful contributors.
+**Risk Factor Table**

 | Risk Name                    | Outcome Name            |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type                   |
 |:-----------------------------|:------------------------|---------------------:|--------------:|:----------------------------|:----------------------------|